Horse pays a surprise visit to friend at the Pines

 A visit to Stevie from Calvin B. was expected to “lift his spirits,” Heidi Nickerson added.

-Calvin B., a standard-bred horse who runs harness races, scored a win Saturday and is expected to race in Massachusetts today.
+Calvin B., a standardbred horse who runs harness races, scored a win that Saturday and was expected to race in Massachusetts.

-The Smiels hope many will appreciate how much the visit meant to Stevie as he knows so many people in the Rutland area.
-Gardyne said she went to Price Chopper on Sunday and got stopped by many, employees and customers, who wanted to know how Stevie, whom they know as a stocker and bagger, was doing.
+The Smiels hope many will appreciate how much the visit meant to Stevie, as he knows so many people in the Rutland area.
+Gardyne said she went to Price Chopper recently and got stopped by many, employees and customers, who wanted to know how Stevie, whom they know as a stocker and bagger, was doing.
 Dolores Smiel said Stevie’s recent health setbacks were a result of endocarditis, a heart infection.

 On Oct.
 15, his health was so poor, Stevie’s family took him to Rutland Regional Medical Center before he was taken by helicopter to Burlington.